linwenchao/mongoid-lookup/README.md

       has_lookup :search, :collection => SearchListing, :map => { :label => :name }
       field :name, :type => String
     end

-As is, documents in the `search_listing` collection will already reference all of Tag's child classes.
-Additionally, Mongoid::Lookup allows you to directly query just for tags.
-Behind the scenes, Mongoid::Lookup has created a new model extending the lookup collection (SearchListing).
-You can access this model by passing the lookup key to the `lookup_reference` class method:
+Mongoid::Lookup allows you to directly query just for tags:

     Tag.lookup(:search).label_like("B")
     #=> [ #<Topic::SearchReference label: "Business">, <Person::SearchReference label: "Barack Obama">, <City::SearchReference label: "Boston">  ]

-Alternatively, you can access the model itself, which has been named according to the given key:
+Alternatively, you can access the model by its constant, which has been named according to the key `"#{name.to_s.classify}Reference"`:

     Tag::SearchReference.label_like(query)

-The reference model name is `"#{name.to_s.classify}Reference"` (where `name` is the key supplied as the first argument to `lookup`).
-If you had created a lookup called `screen_name`:

-    class User
-      include Mongoid::Document
-      include Mongoid::Lookup
-      has_lookup :screen_name, collection: SearchListing, :map => { label: :screen_name }
-      field :screen_name, type: String
-    end

-The lookup reference would be `User::ScreenNameReference`
+`has_lookup :screen_name` would generate a reference model `Tag::ScreenNameReference`:

 ### Lookup Inheritance

-Anywhere in your class structure that you add a lookup, another lookup reference model will be created, allowing you to further narrow your results.
+What if you're only interested in Places?

+Your `Place` model can define its own lookup.
-Use the `:inherit => true` option in child class in a call to lookup with the same lookup key (`:search`):
+Use the `:inherit => true` option in any child class to create a finer grained lookup:

     class Place < Tag
       has_lookup :search, inherit: true